daratitus/getting-started/develop-guide/writetrigger/writetrigger.rst

 If you use it as part of a string (section-example_2) the data type would be casting to string.

-**Note: It is not possible to save an output and load that same output in parallel into another variable.
-It is possible to take advantage of thus markup language in any other scenario.
+**Note: It is not possible to save an output and load that same output into another variable in parallel.
+It is possible to take advantage of this markup language in any other scenario.

 Trigger timeout/interval ratio adjustments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^